Arthur Desmond

 Arthur Desmond (c.
-1859 – 23 January 1929?), also known as Arthur Uing, Richard Thurland, Desmond Dilg, and Gavin Gowrie, was a political activist, poet, and author.
+1859 – 23 January 1929) was a political activist, poet and author.
 He lived for periods in New Zealand, Australia, the United States, and England.

-Desmond was born in either England or New Zealand.
-He entered the public record in 1884 as a parliamentary candidate in New Zealand, where he became known for his radical views and advocacy for the Māori leader Te Kooti.
-He moved to Sydney in 1894 and became involved with the Australian labour movement, as a contemporary and associate of Billy Hughes, Jack Lang and Henry Lawson.
+Born in either England or New Zealand, Desmond entered the public record in 1884 as a parliamentary candidate in New Zealand, where he became known for his radical views and advocacy for the Māori leader Te Kooti.
+He moved to Sydney in 1894, where he got involved with the Australian labour movement, as an associate of Billy Hughes, Jack Lang and Henry Lawson.
 He later moved to the United States.

-Desmond is also believed to be the author of the political treatise Might Is Right, written under the pen name Ragnar Redbeard and printed 1896 in Chicago.
-The book is a defence of Social Darwinism, and espouses the beliefs that power, strength, and dominance are the mark of a superior human being and that inherent human rights are nonexistent.
+Desmond is believed to be the author of the 1896 political treatise, Might Is Right, written under the pen name Ragnar Redbeard and printed in Chicago.
+The book espouses the beliefs of Social Darwinism, that power, strength, and dominance are the mark of a superior human being and that inherent human rights are nonexistent.